elastisys/ck8s-cluster/README.md

 ## Vault

-Vault can be used to "store" cluster specific resources such as kube configurations and rke states.
+Vault can be used to store cluster specific resources such as kube configurations and rke states.
-Since vault is a key-value store, files will need to be stringified through the use of for example `base64`.
+Vault is currently exposed at `https://vault.eck.elastisys.se` Since vault is a key-value store, files will need to be stringified through the use of for example `base64`.
+Keep in mind the size of the value that you are trying to store.
+Certain backends have a per-key-value limit, e.g. 512KB is the limit when using [consul](https://www.consul.io/docs/faq.html#q-what-is-the-per-key-value-size-limitation-for-consul-39-s-key-value-store-).

-For example, to store the rke state for the system cluster you can execute the following
+You can interact with vault through either the [HTTP API](https://www.vaultproject.io/api/overview.html) or the [Vault CLI](https://www.vaultproject.io/docs/commands/).

+Example using the HTTP API and the provided scripts:

     # API endpoint to where your secret will be stored.
-    export SECRET_PATH="eck/data/v1/first_customer/1/workload_cluster/rkestate"
+    SECRET_PATH="eck/data/v1/first_customer/1/service_cluster/rkestate"

     RKESTATE=$(cat eck-sc.rkestate | base64 --wrap=0)